Mid-Century Modern

 Pay attention to the headboard.
 It is the part of the bed that reads most strongly from across the room, and it is worth investing in something you genuinely like.
 A padded headboard in a neutral fabric is the most versatile choice and one of the easiest ways to make a bedroom feel considered.
 Keep the height in proportion with the room: a very tall headboard can feel dramatic in a high-ceilinged space but oppressive in a standard room.

 Storage beds are worth considering in almost any bedroom.
 A platform base with integrated drawers provides a meaningful amount of additional storage without taking up any extra floor space, which is particularly valuable in smaller rooms.
 The drawers are typically accessed from the side or the foot of the bed and are well suited to bedding, seasonal clothing, or anything you need occasional access to but not every day.
+For a closer look at the options here, see our guide to the best storage beds that maximize space.

 A nightstand is a small piece of furniture but it has a lot of work to do.
 It holds a lamp, a book, a glass of water, a phone, and often serves as a landing zone for whatever ends up in your pockets at the end of the day.
 Getting the scale and function right matters more than most people realize.